delodell/jollyjump/wp-content/plugins/wp-file-upload/readme.txt

 == Changelog ==

+= 4.10.0 =
+* plugin code improved to support files containing single quote characters (') in their filename
+* corrected bug where plugin was deactivated after update

+= 4.9.1 =
+* added Maintenance action 'Purge All Data' that entirely erases the plugin from the website and deactivates it
+* added advanced option 'Hide Invalid Uploaded Files' so that Uploaded Files page in Dashboard can show only valid uploads
+* added advanced option 'Restrict Front-End Loading' to load the plugin only on specific pages or posts in order to reduce unnecessary workload on pages not containing the plugin
+* code improved for better operation of the plugin when the website works behind a proxy
+* added option in Clean Log to erase the files together with plugin data

 = 4.9.0 =
 * code further improved to reduce "Iptanus Server unreachable..." errors
 * checked Weglot Translate compatibility; /wp-admin/admin-ajax.php needs to be added to Exclusion URL list of Weglot configuration so that uploads can work